Neck Pain Management in Singapore

 - How regularly you come for your adjustments

 We have helped many members who find relief after their first few adjustments, while others take a few months.

 At Chiropractic Singapore, our focus goes beyond just pain relief.
-We seek to address and correct the root cause of the problem, typically through regular adjustments (e.g. 1-2 times per week) over a few months
+We seek to address the root cause of the problem, typically through regular adjustments (e.g. 1-2 times per week) and a tailored exercise & stretch plan over a few months.

-What are some chiropractic adjustment techniques targeting neck pain?
+What are some chiropractic adjustment techniques targeting neck pain management?